 Does Sky still support my Sky+HD box?

 Sky is slowly phasing out support for the Sky+HD boxes in favour of Sky Q. The last boxes that are still in support - meaning that they can still receive software updates - are in the Amstrad DRX89x range.
 Go to Services then Settings then Details and look at the Model Number.
-If your model number starts DRX89 then your box is still supported.
+If your model number starts DRX89 then your box is still supported (your version number must also start with 4f31).
 If your box is not supported you will be unable to update the software or refresh it if it develops a fault.
 If you want to keep on using your box for FreeSat (or in this case Sky free-to-air) you can but it might be advisable to image the hard drive to provide a rollback option should the box develop a software fault in the future.

 The DRX89x box naming format is made up of DRX89 followed by a 0 for the 500GB hard drive model or a 5 for the 2TB hard drive.
 W means it has built-in Wi-Fi and L means it's the new 'Lite' version with the telephone ports removed.

 My Sky+HD box is completely dead so do I throw it away?